 Abraxas is a national leader in providing residential, community based and in home services for youth, adults and families.

-Abraxas Youth & Family Services is a nonprofit provider of a diversified array of services to over 6,500 youth, adults and families each year.
+Abraxas Youth & Family Services is a nonprofit provider of a diversified array of services to over 5,000 youth, adults and families each year.
 Abraxas began in Marienville, Pennsylvania in 1973 with only one site and only 30 clients.
-Now, 48 years later, Abraxas continues to deliver innovative, personalized and collaborative services.
-We offer treatment, behavioral health services, educational & vocational support, life skills, family counseling, recreation and community engagement.
+Now, 50 years later, Abraxas operates programs in five states providing treatment, behavioral health services, educational & vocational support, life skills, family counseling, recreation and community engagement.
 We are strength-based, client-centered, family-oriented and trauma-focused.
 Abraxas offers alternative education, outpatient counseling, in-home services, shelter, detention, residential treatment and re-entry/transition assistance.

 We ensure team members provide supervision and direction through meaningful interaction, while maintaining a safe and trauma- informed treatment environment.

 We maintain a high degree of structure and set clear expectations.

 We set high expectations for personal accountability around one’s actions.
 We teach responsible thinking and pro-social behaviors which promote the development of new habits and skills.

 We set standards for behavior and model the behaviors we teach.